-Biosimilars.
+The Use of Biosimilars.
 A biosimilar is a biological product that is very similar to another biological drug (called the "reference drug") that has already received Food and Drug Administration (FDA) approval.
-Both the reference and biosimilar drugs are made from living organisms, but they may be made in different ways and with slightly different substances.
+Both the reference drug and biosimilar drugs are made from living organisms, but they may be made in different ways and with slightly different substances.
 To be called a biosimilar drug, a biological drug must be shown to be as safe and effective as the reference drug, and it has to work in the same way.
 It must also be used in the same way, at the same dose and for the same condition as the reference drug.
 Biosimilar drugs must be approved by the Food and Drug Administration (FDA) and may cost less than the reference drugs.
 Several biosimilar medications have been approved to treat some types of NHL.
-See Table 5 (an asterisk denotes biosimilar drugs in this table) starting on page 38.
+See Table 5 (an asterisk denotes a biosimilar drug in this table) starting on page 41.
+Emerging studies on the use of biosimilars in NHL treatment are confirming that these drugs have an impact on overall survival that is as good as that of the original product.

 Factors That Influence Treatment.
 Patients should discuss treatment options with their doctor and ask for help to understand the benefits and risks of different treatment approaches.
-The most effective treatment plan for each patient with NHL is individualized based on
+The most effective treatment plan for each patient who has NHL is individualized based on:

-- The subtype of NHL-knowing whether the lymphoma cells are related to T cells, B cells or natural killer (NK) cells gives the doctor important clues about appropriate treatments - The stage and category of the disease, which is important information that is factored into treatment decisions (see Table 2 and Figure 2 on page 13). - The presence of fever, drenching night sweats and loss of more than 10 percent of body weight over 6 months, referred to as "B symptoms" - Whether there is lymphoma in areas of the body outside of the lymph nodes (extranodal involvement) - Other prognostic factors, such as age and any underlying medical conditions
+- The subtype of NHL-knowing whether the lymphoma cells are related to T cells, B cells or natural killer (NK) cells gives the doctor key clues about appropriate treatments - The stage and category of the disease, which is important information that is factored into treatment decisions (see Table 2 and Figure 2 on page 14). - The presence of fever, drenching night sweats and/or loss of more than 10 percent of body weight over 6 months, referred to as B symptoms - Whether there is lymphoma in areas of the body outside of the lymph nodes (extranodal involvement) - Other prognostic factors, such as age and any underlying medical conditions

-The patient's age may be a factor, but older age is no longer a major determinant in treatment decisions for most patients.
+The patient's age may be a factor in treatment, but older age is no longer a major determinant in treatment decisions for most patients.
 However, the patient's overall health status, including other medical problems, and their wishes concerning treatment are significant considerations.
-When making treatment decisions, it is important to discuss effects on fertility and other possible long-term and late effects of treatment.
+When making these decisions, it is important for patients to discuss with their doctors the effects on fertility and other possible long-term and late effects of their treatment.

 The International Prognostic Index (IPI).
 The IPI is a risk-stratification tool that predicts the prognosis of patients who have NHL.
-Compiled by an international collaboration among several cancer research groups in North America and Europe that evaluated thousands of patients with aggressive forms of NHL, it identifies several unfavorable prognostic factors.
+Compiled by an international collaboration among several cancer research groups in North America and Europe that evaluated thousands of patients with aggressive forms of NHL, the IPI score identifies several unfavorable prognostic factors.

 The IPI score is calculated for all patients by totaling the sum of the points scored for each of the risk factors listed below.
-The score goes from 0 to 5 in the scale reflecting risk factors in patients older than 60 years and from 0 to 3 for the ageadjusted version reflecting risk factors in patients 60 years of age or younger.
+The score goes from 0 to 5 in the scale reflecting risk factors in patients older than 60 years and from 0 to 3 for the age-adjusted version, reflecting risk factors in patients aged 60 years or younger.

-Risk factors in patients older than 60 years (1 point is assigned for each of the following factors):
+Risk factors in patients older than 60 years

+(1 point is assigned for each of the following factors):

-- Older than 60 years - Elevated serum lactate dehydrogenase (LDH) level - Eastern Cooperative Oncology Group (ECOG) performance status score of 2 to 4 points (see Table 3 on page 17) - Stage III or IV disease - Extranodal involvement in two or more sites.
+- Older than 60 years - Elevated serum lactate dehydrogenase (LDH) level - Eastern Cooperative Oncology Group (ECOG) performance status score of 2 to 4 points (see Table 3 on page 18) - Stage III or IV disease - Extranodal involvement in two or more sites